 To help answer more general enquiries or frequently asked questions, many retail banks are hosting regular digital webinars or lessons.
 These digital lessons are real-time events hosted by your in-house experts, and can cover anything from making the most out of your banking app, to effectively using an online banking platform, to money saving tips.
 After all, you can still connect with customers if you’re using a video banking system during the covid-19 pandemic.

 Video banking offers banks the opportunity to create a streamlined, effective and convenient way to connect with their customers, and when done right, it can drive sales and customer loyalty.
+With the right system, banks can gain customers during times of economic downturn and upturn.

 Read our whitepaper about the types of appointments banking customers want to get a deeper insight into how you can meet the consumer’s needs.